aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 // ExEnd:1
 ```

-## Step 2: Initialize License Object
+## Step 2: initialize license object

-Create an instance of the Aspose.Page.License class to manage the licensing operations.
+Create an instance of the `Aspose.Page.License` class to manage the licensing operations.

 ```csharp
 // ExStart:1